sudoleg/YouTubeGPT/.assets/rag_quidelines.md

 # Guidelines

 You can either provide a question or just a topic from the video.
 If you ask a question, try to be as specific as possible.
-Your question should adress a specific topic from the video.
+Your question should adress a specific topic or a passage from the video.

 **Don't ask for a summary!
 This part of the application is not designed for that!
 Use the `Summary` part instead!**

 ## General tips

 - be specific
 - be concise